(1) For GEMs Only (Not For Breadth/UEs)

 (3) Where To Send

-(4) A Note On Incomplete myISIS Submissions/ Forms
+(4) A Note on Incomplete myEduRec Submissions/ Forms

-Submissions via myISIS/ Forms should be completed in English.
+Submissions via myEduRec/ Forms should be completed in English.
 Where necessary, please provide a translation if the original information from the partner university is not in English.

-(6) Direct Mapping To A NUS Module - NOT Necessary
+(6) Direct Mapping to an NUS Module - NOT Necessary

 Students should note that there is no need to map a SEP module to a GE module existing at NUS (in fact, they are discouraged from doing so as there is no value-add if a student goes all the way to a partner university only to read a module that is similar to one available at NUS).
 If they are able to find a SEP module that satisfies the criteria of GE, they can submit the details of that module for approval, even if an NUS counterpart does not exist.